At Heart & Parcel, we bring women from migrant communities together by making dumplings and developing ESOL skills.

 At Heart & Parcel, we view dumplings as a powerful metaphor.

+How does our project work?
 Making dumplings involves many hands, communication and teamwork.
 We use this process as a method to engage with women using English as the medium.

 Our first session making Pierogis.
 Welcome centre, Cheetham Hill